 Licensed in both Texas and Wisconsin, Gary is double board-certified in both personal injury law and civil trial law by the Texas Board of Legal Specialization.
 He is also dual board-certified as a Civil Trial Advocate and Civil Pretrial Practice Advocate by the National Board of Trial Advocacy (NBTA), for whom he has both written and graded the product liability questions contained on the NBTA national certification exam taken by trial lawyers around the country.
 For nearly 30 years, Gary has served as an expert witness and insurance consultant on subrogation and insurance related issues and has been consulted by insurance carriers, lawyers, and legislative bodies from several states.
 He is a licensed arbitrator and has attended more than 750 mediations in more than 30 different states.
 In 2011, he was consulted by the National Defense University (the premier center for Joint Professional Military Education (JPME) under the direction of the Chairman, Joint Chiefs of Staff) regarding the impact subrogation has on insurance rates and premiums, particularly involving Federal Employees Health Benefit Plans (FEHBP).
-He is one of only a few lawyers to have ever represented a client before the U.S. Supreme Court on a subrogation issue, and was named as one of Law & Politics magazine’s Super Lawyers from 2005–2012, as well as one of Wisconsin’s Super Lawyers, Super Lawyers Magazine from 2005-2012.
-Gary also writes a monthly column for the Claims Journal Magazine entitled “The Road To Recovery” and a bi-monthly column for Claims Litigation Management’s magazine Litigation Management.
+He is one of only a few lawyers to have ever represented a client before the U.S. Supreme Court on a subrogation issue, and was named a Super Lawyer in Law & Politics magazine’s Super Lawyers and in Wisconsin’s Super Lawyers, Super Lawyers Magazine numerous times.
+Gary also writes a monthly column for the Claims Journal magazine entitled “The Road To Recovery” and a bi-monthly column for Claims Litigation Management’s magazine Litigation Management.
 Gary holds an AVVO rating of 10, the highest rating.

 South Texas College of Law, Houston, Texas, 1983, J.D.